-WHEREAS, the Board has conducted an annual review of the Policy and affirms that the Policy has been complied with and the changes to the Policy recommended herein are due and proper.
+WHEREAS, the Oversight and Clean Energy Committee (the "Committee") of the Board of Trustees affirms that the Policy has been complied with and the changes to the Policy recommended herein are due and proper.

-NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Board hereby finds that LIPA has complied with the Policy for the period since the last annual review and approves the annual report to the Board; and
+NOW, THEREFORE, BE IT RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends that the Board find that LIPA has complied with the Policy for the period since the last annual review and approve the annual report; and

-BE IT FURTHER RESOLVED, that consistent with the accompanying memorandum, the changes to the Policy that are reflected in attachment Exhibit "B" are hereby approved.
+BE IT FURTHER RESOLVED, that consistent with the accompanying memorandum, the Committee hereby recommends that the Board adopt the changes to the Policy that are reflected in attachment Exhibit "B" are hereby approved.